yangmillstheory/vim-snipe/README.md

 ![gif](https://media.giphy.com/media/UXzQDxF7TB1fO/giphy.gif)

 1. Jump to a target on the same line with a single keystroke, no matter the distance
-2. Fix common typos using swaps, replacements, and cuts
+2. Fix common typos using swaps, replaces, and cuts

 [Read this for motivation.](https://blog.yangmillstheory.com/posts/vim-snipe#motivation)